Formulir Kontak

 • Global Connection (1989) – World Wide Web (Tim Berners-Lee)

-Hypertext links running over the internet.
+Hypertext links run over the Internet.
 Before this, computers mostly stood alone.
 After, they became one giant, shared network spanning the planet.

 • Pocket Era (2007) – iPhone